 Indices and tables:

-GetFEM++ is an open source library based on collaborative development.
-It aims to offer the most flexible framework for solving potentially coupled systems of linear and nonlinear partial differential equations with the finite element method.
-GetFEM++ is interfaced with some script languages (Python, Scilab and Matlab) so that almost all of the functionalities can be used just writing scripts.
+GetFEM is an open source library based on collaborative development.
+It aims to offer the most flexible framework for solving potentially coupled systems of linear and nonlinear partial differential equations with the finite element method (see the basic principle in [GetFEM2020]).
+GetFEM is interfaced with some script languages (Python, Scilab and Matlab) so that almost all of the functionalities can be used just writing scripts.
 It works in arbitrary dimension and allow to couple 1D, 2D and 3D problems.
-The strong points of GetFEM++ can be summarized as follows:
+The strong points of GetFEM can be summarized as follows:

 - A weak form language (in terms of operators) that allows to translate quite arbitrary weak formulations.
 A symbolic derivation that allows to automatically obtain the tangent system for nonlinear problems.
 A compilation of assembly terms into optimized basic instructions.